jz222/rest-api-with-job-queue/README.md

 ## Usage

-Pull the repository and install dependencies for the API service as well as for the worker service with `go get` then start the containers with `docker-compose up --build`.
+Pull the repository and add the corresponding `.env` files to the two services.
+Install dependencies of each of the service with `go get`.
+Afterwards, start the containers with `docker-compose up --build`.

 ## Enqueue Jobs